What we do

 The Teaching Council of Aotearoa New Zealand is the professional body for teachers.

-We work with and for more than 100,000 registered and certificated teachers in New Zealand, in early childhood, primary and secondary schooling and in English and Māori medium settings.
+We work with and for around 150,000 registered and certificated teachers in New Zealand, in early childhood, primary and secondary schooling and in English and Māori medium settings.

 The Teaching Council’s purpose is to ensure safe and high-quality leadership, teaching and learning for children and young people.
 We do this by ensuring teachers are competent, fit to practice and accountable for the way in which they teach.

-Our functions are set out in legislation.
-The fees teachers pay to be registered and certificated fund us.
+The fee and levy teachers pay to be registered and certificated fund us.

 Many professional bodies in New Zealand play a solely regulatory function for their members but the Teaching Council is more than just a regulatory body.